usmanX191/Book-Recommendation-System/README.md

 # Book Recommendation System Assistant

 This project is a book recommendation system that leverages the Google Books API to recommend books based on user preferences such as genre, author, or keywords.
 It features a backend service built with FastAPI and a frontend interface developed using Streamlit for interactive user input.
-Additionally, it incorporates the OpenAI AI Assistant API to assist with user queries, providing an AI-powered chatbot experience for enhanced user interaction and personalized recommendations.
+Additionally, it incorporates the OpenAI Assistant API to assist with user queries, providing an AI-powered chatbot experience for enhanced user interaction and personalized recommendations.

 https://github.com/user-attachments/assets/6a2a3ef7-e72c-4089-b519-093d3de0edb9